wechaty/docusaurus/docusaurus/docs/howto/message.md

 ## Mention

-Mention messages are sent automatically by the bot if the message recieved as a parameter by the onMessage belongs to a room.
-The bot can mention(@) others.
+Use this Mention feature to send a (@ mention) others in the room.This function works if  the message recieved  by the onMessage function belongs to a room.

 <Tabs
   groupId="programming-languages"